threefoldfoundation/tft-stellar/ThreeBotPackages/stellar-faucet/readme.md

 # Stellar faucet

-A faucet for receiving Threefold Stellar tokens (TFT) on the Stellar testnet.
+A faucet for receiving tokens from a specified asset and issuer.
 To be used as a Threebot package.
 See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 ## Building frontend